Charles Vachris: Vachris Engineering

 Vachris founded and headed Garden City-based Vachris Engineering, PC in 1982.
 Before founding the firm, he had worked in a construction company owned by his family.

 In 2014, Vachris voluntarily donated personal and corporate services for the engineering of a new basketball court at the Flower Hill Village Park.

 Political career

-As a resident of the village of Flower Hill, New York, Vachris served as a Village Trustee from 1988–1990, and also served on its Planning Board and Ethics Board until his passing.
+As a resident of the village of Flower Hill, New York, Vachris served as a village trustee from 1988 to 1990, and also served on its planning board and ethics board until his passing.

-Vachris also served as Flower Hill's Village Engineer for many years.
+Vachris also served as Flower Hill's village engineer for many years.

 Death and legacy

-Vachris died of a heart attack at the age of 75 on October 7, 2014 while playing basketball at the Munsey Park Elementary School in Munsey Park, New York.
+Vachris died of a heart attack at the age of 75 on October 7, 2014, while playing basketball at the Munsey Park Elementary School in Munsey Park, New York.
+He is buried at Nassau Knolls Cemetery in Port Washington, New York.

 The basketball court at the Flower Hill Village Park is dedicated to Vachris.

 Personal life

 At the time of his death, Vachris had lived in Flower Hill for roughly 45 years.
 He and his wife, Evelyn, had 5 children and 11 grandchildren.
 At the time of his death, Vachris resided at the family's home at 42 Dogwood Lane in Flower Hill.

 Vachris was an avid fan and player of basketball, and would play the game until his death.